The Time Machine: 2002 film

 The 1960 film was remade in 2002, starring Guy Pearce as the Time Traveller, a mechanical engineering professor named Alexander Hartdegen, Mark Addy as his colleague David Philby, Sienna Guillory as Alex's ill-fated fiancée Emma, Phyllida Law as Mrs. Watchit, and Jeremy Irons as the Uber-Morlock.
 Playing a quick cameo as a shopkeeper was Alan Young, who featured in the 1960 film.
 (H. G. Wells himself can also be said to have a "cameo" appearance, in the form of a photograph on the wall of Alex's home, near the front door.)

 The film was directed by Wells's great-grandson Simon Wells, with an even more revised plot that incorporated the ideas of paradoxes and changing the past.
 The place is changed from Richmond, Surrey, to downtown New York City, where the Time Traveller moves forward in time to find answers to his questions on 'Practical Application of Time Travel;' first in 2030 New York, to witness an orbital lunar catastrophe in 2037, before moving on to 802,701 for the main plot.
 He later briefly finds himself in 635,427,810 with toxic clouds and a world laid waste (presumably by the Morlocks) with devastation and Morlock artifacts stretching out to the horizon.

 It was met with mixed reviews and earned $56 million before VHS/DVD sales.
 The Time Machine used a design that was very reminiscent of the one in the Pal film but was much larger and employed polished turned brass construction, along with rotating glass reminiscent of the Fresnel lenses common to lighthouses.
 (In Wells's original book, the Time Traveller mentioned his 'scientific papers on optics'.)
 Hartdegen becomes involved with a female Eloi named Mara, played by Samantha Mumba, who essentially takes the place of Weena, from the earlier versions of the story.
 In this film, the Eloi have, as a tradition, preserved a "stone language" that is identical to English.
 The Morlocks are much more barbaric and agile, and the Time Traveller has a direct impact on the plot.

 Derivative work

 Time After Time (1979 film)

 In Time After Time, H. G. Wells invents a time machine and shows it to some friends in a manner similar to the first part of the novella.
 He does not know that one of his friends is Jack The Ripper.
 The Ripper, fleeing police, escapes to the future (1979), but without a key which prevents the machine from remaining in the future.
 When it does return home, Wells follows him in order to protect the future (which he imagines to be a utopia) from the Ripper.
 In turn, the film inspired a 2017 TV series of the same name.

+Time Kid (2003 film)

+Time Kid is a 2003 animated science-fiction television movie loosely based on H.G.
+Wells' The Time Machine.
+It follows Tom Spender, a teenager who uses his father's time machine to travel into the future to rescue his lost scientist dad.